windymile/TreeListPureJs/README.md

 # TreeListPureJs
-A tree list, which can be expanded or collapsed, was made purely by javascript.
+A tree list, which can be expanded or collaposed.
+It can be used to make a directory list or something similar.

+No other third party library is required.
+100% javascript.

 example
 ```html